-Graduate of the Faculty of Architecture, Kraków University of Technology (1990, doctoral thesis 1999).
-From 1992-99 he taught at the Urban Design Institute (Kraków University of Technology) and from 2003-2009 at the Faculty of Architecture and Fine Arts at Kraków Frycz Modrzewski Academy.
-Member of the Polish Association of Architects and Polish Chamber of Architects.
+After graduating from the faculty of Architecture of the Krakow University of Technology in 1990, he completed his doctoral thesis in 1999.
+From 1992 to 1999 he taught in the university’s Institute of Urban Design and, from 2003 to 2009 in the Faculty of Architecture and Fine Arts of the Kraków Frycz Modrzewski Academy.
+He is a member of the Association of Polish Architects and of the Polish Chamber of Architects.

 Since 1988 he has worked with the architect Kazimierz Łatak and in 1995 they founded their own studio, Biuro Projektów Lewicki Łatak which, renowned in the area, has won several prizes in architecture competitions for projects including the Ghetto Heroes Square, Nowy Square, the Krakow Centenary Stadium, and the Kazimierz, a pedestrian and bicycle bridge over the Vistula River in Ludwinów.
 The Heroes of the Ghetto Square received an Honorary Mention in the European prize for Urban Public Space (Barcelona 2006) and the Gold Award in the Urban Quality Award (Frankfurt am Main, 2011).
 The Biuro Projektów Lewicki Łatak studio also received the SARP Prize for Architectural Design in 2004 and the Annual Award from the Ministry of Culture and National Heritage in 2018.